 As you might expect, this tourist city has a large selection of lodging options.
 To get the most of what Chiang Mai has to offer, we stayed at two hotels, beginning with a 3-star place in the old city and ending with a couple of nights at an absolutely beautiful resort outside the city walls.

 Inside the city walls: we stayed at Rendezvous Classic House near the southwest gate.
+The hotel was fine, but we weren’t crazy about the location.
 Even though it's close to Saturday Walking Street, we had a hard time finding places to eat near the hotel, other than the markets.
 If you prefer a quiet hotel but want to stay in the old city, this may work for you.
-If not, you can find other options on Booking.com (affiliate).
+If not, you can find other options here.

 Tip: Inside the walls, stay on or near Rachadamnoen Rd. or Prapokkloa Rd.
 They have a great selection of restaurants.